fateeq/groceryList-reactJS/README.md

 # Grocery List Manager
 ## A React app that will manage a weekly meal plan, generate a grocery list, and display cost estimates from various stores.
 This project is actively under construction.
-You can view the latest version of the app here: https://grocery-list-react.herokuapp.com, and follow along the progress here: https://github.com/fateeq/groceryList-reactJS/projects.
+You can view the latest version of the app [here](https://grocery-list-react.herokuapp.com) and follow along the project progress [here](https://github.com/fateeq/groceryList-reactJS/projects).

 **Main Features To Be Implemented:**